Become a member

 The Sandilands eco quest backpacks are supported by the Coastal Community Challenge and the Big Lottery Fund, now called the National Lottery Community Fund.

 Join in the fun of National Trust's "50 things to do before you're 11 ¾" bucket list designed for young adventurers.
 Whether you choose to watch a bird, make friends with a bug, or go exploring in your wellies, Sandilands has plenty to offer.
-Before you embark on your adventure, be sure to grab your activity book from the office at the northern tip of the reserve.
+Before you embark on your adventure, be sure to check out our suggested activities below.

-Enjoy a memorable family day out this autumn.
+Enjoy a memorable family day out this spring.
 Plan your own wild adventures and see how many of our ‘50 things to do before you’re 11¾’ activities you can try out at Sandilands.

 You can now borrow a bucket and spade from Sandilands, allowing you to enjoy the beach without the worry of forgetting your toys.
 Simply borrow, enjoy, and return the toys when you're done.